 - Matters not subject to a grievance/complaint under this policy include terminations, benefits, performance appraisals, work schedules, reductions in the size of the workforce and/or the designation of individuals for redeployment or separation from a unit.

-- This policy does not pertain to grievances/complaints regarding illegal harassment and discrimination, which are handled by the Office of Equality and Diversity under the Discrimination or Complaint Resolution Procedure.
+- This policy does not pertain to grievances/complaints regarding illegal harassment and discrimination, which are handled by the Office for Institutional Equity and Inclusive Culture under the Discrimination or Complaint Resolution Procedure.

 - At any point in the process, the Professional Staff Member and/or Immediate Supervisor may contact Human Resources for policy interpretation or other assistance in reaching a solution.

 - Ideally, the Professional Staff Member will develop a working relationship with her/his supervisor such that s/he will be able to discuss and resolve issues amicably within the department.
 However, on occasions when this is not possible, a Professional Staff Member who has completed the introductory period must first attempt to resolve the work-related problem or employment issue with his/her immediate supervisor within a reasonable time after the occurrence of the incident.

 - If a satisfactory resolution of the problem cannot be reached informally between the Professional Staff Member and the supervisor/manager, the Professional Staff Member may file a grievance/complaint with the next level of management, within seven (7) calendar days of the meeting between the Professional Staff Member and the supervisor/manager.
 The grievance/complaint should be presented in writing and should include a statement of the problem or issue, description of actions taken and specification of the desired remedy.

 - The next level of management has 14 calendar days to respond in writing to the Professional Staff Member.
 If a satisfactory resolution to the problem cannot be reached, the Professional Staff Member may file a grievance/complaint with Senior Human Resources officer within seven (7) calendar days.